 In Cuba, widescreen, flat screen, HD TV’s are kinda hard to get hold off as are iPod’s and Play stations.
 The terrible, inhumane consequence of this shortage of such basic human needs is that poor Cuban’s are forced to pass their time by going outside, sitting in the sun and actually talking to one another…

 In case your irony alarm is not working, I love street life and Cuba has the best in the world.
 The street (or “La Calle”) is essentially a big social club and talking to your neighbors or complete strangers is a way of life.
 Coming from an increasingly isolated Northern Europe (where more and more people don’t even need to leave their house to of to work anymore), this feels liberating and like a forgotten paradise of what human interaction should be like.
 A stroll through the alleys and boulevards of Havana, just meeting people on the street, is one of the very best things to do in the city.

 If you want a refreshing take on Havana street life then check out this awesome post by Mr Worldling!

 Prices may go up…

-This is hard one to call and economic speculators have already been found wanting on countless occasions so far this century.
+This is a hard one to call and economic speculators have already been found wanting on countless occasions so far this century.
 Right now, Cuba is not exactly cheap for travellers as the dual economy means that tourists end up paying the western price for food & accommodation (Marx did say “to each according to their needs and from each according to their abilities”..).
-However Cuba is still cheap compared to most of the Caribbean so it kind of stands to reason that the hotel syndicates who priced most of us out of Barbados & Jamaica will at least try to do the same here.
+However, Cuba is still cheap compared to most of the Caribbean so it kind of stands to reason that the hotel syndicates who priced most of us out of Barbados & Jamaica will at least try to do the same here.
 Caribbean islands are after all, prime real estate and once there are enough luxury, gated hotels shooing the smelly locals away, vacuous millionaires will pay a pretty penny to come here and to not have to share it with you.